nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/workflow/node-popup/node-transitions-tab.md

 ---
 ![]({{file name='node-transition-tab.png'}} ?w=500,h=205,border=true)

+**Exclusive Node**: If checked, transitions can be ordered and only the first transition for which conditions are true will be followed.
+If not checked and if several transitions are true, then they will all be followed corresponding to a fork in the workflow. (available from 5.7.2)

+** Add a transition:**

 When designing the graph, you cannot pull freely arrows from the output of a node to the next one.
 You first need to declare the transition in this tab.
 Once you did it, you will see an endpoint&nbsp;on the graph with the name of the transition, from which you will be able to pull the arrow.
 When adding a transition, you need to specify: